 Babies develop much faster during the first twelve months than any other stage in life.
 During this period of developmental milestones, your child will double his or her weight, start rolling over, put his legs ups, and make raspberry sounds.
-However, with baby shaking head, it might be an indication that something is wrong and you need to pay closer attention.
+However, when baby shakes its head, it might be an indication that something is wrong and you need to pay closer attention.

 Babies start shaking their heads when they are as little as one month old and, as they continue to pass different stages, their motor skills and muscles, especially around the neck area, become stronger.
 This makes it easier for the baby to shake his head from side to side.